Skip to content

 Do you need audio recording transcription services?
 Any type of audio recording can be transcribed.
 However, not all file types are created equal.

 Some audio files are easier to send, receive, and play.
-And since we started this business in 2010, we’ve realized that some files are clearer, and some take up less disk space at the expense of lowered quality.
-If you are considering purchasing a recording device, you need to know what file type the audio files are recorded, as they may greatly impact your preferred quality.
+Since we started this business in 2010, we’ve realized that some files are clearer, but others require less disk space at the expense of lower quality.
+Suppose you are considering purchasing a recording device.
+In that case, it is essential to know the file type in which the audio files are recorded, as this may significantly impact your preferred quality.

 Waveform Audio File Format (.wav)

 One of the best features of the file type is that they are lossless, meaning the audio quality is preserved just as the recording device captured it.
-As a result, .wav files are perfect for sensitive transcription jobs like law enforcement and court cases.
-No compression is done, and that means that .wav files have higher bitrates, which can take up much more disk space than other formats.
+As a result, .wav files are ideal for sensitive transcription jobs, such as those in law enforcement and legal transcription for court cases.
+No compression is applied, and this means that .wav files have higher bitrates, which can occupy significantly more disk space than other formats.

 File transfer processes that have capped file sizes, like emails, typically cannot handle .wav file transfers.
 However, they can be saved on CDs or flash drives.
 Some transcription service providers have secure sites to accommodate the upload and transfer of .wav files.